Science

 360_F_225481605_30NhU9CydvODNIUJXBPE7pKjrjDC242w.jpg

 Science at Pinehurst is hands-on, engaging, and thought-provoking.
-Our curriculum provides a wide range of learning experiences for our pupils, under our ‘Achievement for All’ agenda and our 'Experience, Excel and Enjoy' motto.
+Our curriculum provides a wide range of learning experiences for our pupils, under our ‘Achievement for All’ agenda and our school motto of 'Experience, Excel and Enjoy'.

-You can follow our Science learning journeys via Twitter, using the hashtag: #PinehurstScience
+You can follow our Science learning journeys via X (formerly Twitter), using the hashtag: #PinehurstScience

-Leading Science at Pinehurst: Ms. A. MacDiarmid and Miss.
-L. Gilmore
+Leading Science at Pinehurst is: Ms. A. MacDiarmid

 Science teaching helps children to develop enquiring minds and equips them with key skills, so that they are increasingly able to research answers to their own questions.

-Our Science curriculum is based on the principles that Science is good when it:
+Our Science curriculum is based on the principles that Science is effective when it:

-- Lets us investigate and explore in a practical, hands on and experimental way;
+- leads us to investigate and explore in a practical, hands on and experimental way;

 Edina Trust Grant